 The efficiency of muscular work, driven by ATP, is itself not 100%.
 Muscle fibers sliding over each other do experience friction, just like any moving machinery.
 And there’s a lot of other stuff going on.
 Even at rest, the human body consumes about 100 Calories an hour.
 This keeps the heart going, the blood flowing, and the lungs inhaling and exhaling.
 And then there’s the repair.
 Damaged molecules and cells are constantly being replaced.
 The cells of the gut, for example, only last on average 4 days, and by then new cell have to be available.

 Nothing runs without energy, and during intense work, everything works harder.
 (Even repair.
 Dark colour in the urine after a marathon may be due to red blood cells being destroyed by the pounding of the feet on pavement.)
 At full tilt, the heart rate may be three times the resting rate, and the lungs puff faster and deeper.
 All of these things are machines that require ATP as a power source.
-So, not only is the production of ATP only about 40% efficient, the efficiency of its use is also less than 100%.
+So, not only is the production of ATP only about 40% efficient, its availability to drive muscles of the arms and legs is also less than 100%.
 Result?
-Only about 18-26% of the energy content of that chocolate bar shows up as work output of your arms and legs in powering the stationary bike or rowing machine.
+Only about 18-26% of the energy content of that chocolate bar you ate shows up as work output powering the stationary bike or rowing machine.
 The rest is heat.
 (When Eddy Merckx performed his epic work rate on a stationary bike, he had to have fans blowing air over him to keep from overheating.)

 Making sense of the numbers